 - Stay focused on one target, one strategy, one consumer benefit and one brand idea.
 Avoid the just in case list or adding one more thing.

 - When writing a brief or providing feedback, resist controlling the creative outcome.
 Give them your problems, not your solutions.

 - Be willing to fight anyone in the way of great work, even with your boss.
 You will start to see everyone on the team fight for you.

 - LOVE your advertising, and never settle for OK.
 Never approve OK advertising that feels safe.
 What signal do you think it sends everyone involved?

-This type of thinking is in my Beloved Brands book
+This type of thinking is in my books, Beloved Brands and B2B Brands

 Learn how to think, define, plan, execute and analyze

 - You will find strategic thinking models and examples for each of the four strategic thinking methods, looking at core strength, competitive, consumer, and situational strategies.